Students, please click the "COVID-19 Notice" link under each Semester program bar below for updated information regarding this year's programs.

 Q: What is a typical day like during an Aerie Semester?

 A: Days during the Semester are varied and full; instruction runs an average of 6 days a week.
-Here is a typical day in the Costa Rica section, as an example: Breakfast starts at 7 a.m. with class beginning at 8 a.m.
+As an example, a typical day might look like this: Breakfast starts at 7 a.m. with class beginning at 8 a.m.
 Mornings are typically dedicated to in-class discussion and lecture.
 Students are given a one hour lunch break and afternoons usually involve scenario-based exercises which run until 5 p.m.
 Dinner lasts from 6:30 – 7:30.
-Evenings are usually spent studying and practicing skills in small groups.
+Evenings are usually spent reading, studying, and practicing skills in small groups.
 In addition to this routine, students should expect several overnight and multi-day scenarios.

 Q: Is an Aerie Semester challenging?